kontena/kontena/docs/README.md

 * Log and statistics aggregation with streaming
 * Access control and roles for Kontena users

-Kontena is administered via the Kontena command line interface, **Kontena CLI**.
-At the moment, there is no graphical UI for Kontena.
+Kontena is administered via the Kontena command line interface, **Kontena CLI**. **[Kontena Cloud](https://cloud.kontena.io)** provides hosted Graphical UI for monitoring, analyzing and operating Kontena Platforms.

 ## Learn More